Provide protection and refuge

 In the early 80s...

 At the beginning of the 1980s, a humanitarian catastrophe was looming in the Middle East: After years of civil war and the invasion of Soviet troops in Afghanistan, over three million people fled to Pakistan.
 They vegetated there in huge refugee camps.
 These pictures went around the world and touched a small group of committed Christians in Germany and other countries in such a way that they decided to found a relief organization for the refugees: Shelter Now.
 The founder was Douglas Layton.
 From 1984 Georg Taubmann was the deputy director and from 1990 the head of the entire work.

 The name “Shelter” also testifies to the philosophy of the international relief organization: Christian charity also means giving the poorest of the poor food and drinkand a roof over their heads.
-Shelter Now can now look back on 37 years of humanitarian work: from emergency relief for war refugees and disaster victims to reconstruction, for example in Afghanistan, and long-term development projects.
+By now, Shelter Now can look back on 40 years of humanitarian work: from emergency aid for war refugees and disaster victims to reconstruction, e.g. in Afghanistan, to long-term development projects.

 Development work in Islamic countries is a special challenge for a Christian organization.
 Due to our many years of experience Shelter Now is very familiar with the local culture.
 Therefore we can realize projects with the necessary sensitivity.
 Shelter Now sees itself as a Christian humanitarian relief organization.
 The employees treat the people in Afghanistan, Pakistan and Kurdistan with respect and work together with them at eye level for a future worth living.

 The work on site - Humanitarian work according to the need